rydmike/adaptive_theme_demo/README.md

 Above we also use a custom splash factory called `InstantSplash` (2), on any other platform than Android.

 The `InstantSplash` is a copy of built-in `InkSplash.splashFactory`, with modified animation durations and splash velocity.
 There is also a built-in `NoSplash.splashFactory` in Flutter, alternatively it can be used.
 It animates the tap highlight, this custom one is instant.
-Used as an example in this demo app, you may prefer the `NoSplash.splashFactory` for a similar, but less instant effect.
+Used as an example in this demo app, you may prefer the `NoSplash.splashFactory` for a similar, but a less instant effect.

 You can find the custom `InstantSplash.splashFactory` [here](https://github.com/rydmike/adaptive_theme_demo/blob/master/lib/theme/instant_splash.dart).